Yemen says Islamists retreat from southern town

 The U.S. State Department on Saturday congratulated the government on the success of the offensive and urged it to swiftly restore civilian authority, humanitarian relief and essential public services to southern cities.

-Separately, a colonel who led security forces in the town of Rawkab, in Hadramout province, was killed in a bombing blamed on Islamist militants, a security official said.
+Separately, a colonel who led security forces in the town of Rawkab, southern Hadramout province, was killed in a bombing he blamed on Islamist militants, a security official said.

 Two soldiers were wounded in the attack outside the town's police station, the official said.

-(Reporting by Mohammed Mukhashaf,; Writing by Joseph Logan, Editing by Sophie Hares)
+(Reporting by Mohammed Mukhashaf,; Writing by Joseph Logan, Editing by Angus MacSwan)